 The differences between Catholicism and evangelical Protestants are important and significant.
 Paul wrote Galatians to combat the Judaizers (Jews who said that Gentile Christians had to obey the Old Testament Law to be saved).
 Like the Judaizers, Catholics make human works necessary for one to be justified by God, and they end up with a completely different gospel.

 It is our prayer that God will open the eyes of those who are putting their faith in the teachings of the Catholic Church.
-It is our hope that everyone will understand that his “works of righteousness” cannot justify him or sanctify him (Isaiah 64:6).
-We pray that all will instead put their faith solely in the fact that we are “justified freely by his grace through the redemption that came by Christ Jesus.
+It is our hope that everyone will understand that “works of righteousness” cannot justify or sanctify a person (Isaiah 64:6).
+We pray that all will put their faith solely in Christ and the fact that we are “justified freely by [God’s] grace through the redemption that came by Christ Jesus.
 God presented Christ as a sacrifice of atonement, through the shedding of his blood—to be received by faith” (Romans 3:24–25).
 God saves us, “not because of righteous things we had done, but because of his mercy.
 He saved us through the washing of rebirth and renewal by the Holy Spirit, whom he poured out on us generously through Jesus Christ our Savior, so that, having been justified by his grace, we might become heirs having the hope of eternal life” (Titus 3:5–7).